Rishi500067313/Large-file-processor/README.md

   #### Points achieved by this method:

-   By using the snowflake all the 4.5 out of 5 points were completely fullfilled.
+   By using the snowflake all the 5 out of 5 points were completely fullfilled.

-   1.
+   1. As it is a sql script having sql command only, so there is no point and no way of using OOPs concept.
+   2. As snowflake is a cloud based data warehousing product.
+So the analysis and processing is extremely fast on it. the whole operation including update also takes near about 1 minute.
+   3. The script *Script_to_Update.sql* is the script which will be executed to update the product_final table.
+Therefore there is updation support for the table.
+   4. All the product details are ingested directly to a single table *product_final*.
+   5. The aggregate table was also created by using CTAS command on product_final.

+  #### Points not achieved by this method:

+   Everything was achieved using this method.